Kaldek/rat-ratgdo/Using red wire for power.md

 - Increases in power consumption during WiFi transmission
 - Increases in power consumption during its own serial transmission
 - Increases in power consumption during processing of received serial data
-- Higher power consumption of ESP-32 modules
+- Higher power consumption of ESP-32 modules for all of the above scenarios